-When it comes to the pain of fibromyalgia, it can be tough to hear researchers saying you need to exercise more.
-After all, the chronic pain is often the reason cited for not maintaining an exercise routine.
+When it comes to fibromyalgia, it can be tough to hear researchers saying you need to exercise more.
+After all, chronic pain is often the reason for not maintaining an exercise routine.
 However, pain can become a cycle as being sedentary due to the pain can actually make it worse.
 So where can pain conditions and exercise routines meet in the middle?
 A recent study reveals that swimming may be the answer.

 The Study Involving Fibromyalgia and Swimming

 The study was made up of 75 adult women dealing with the pain of fibromyalgia.
 They were divided into two groups to determine if walking or swimming would be the primary form of exercise introduced into a previously sedentary lifestyle.
 Pain was measured on a scale of 0 to 10 before and after the 12-week test period.

 The group assigned to walk for 12 weeks saw pain levels drop from 6.2 to 3.6.
 Those assigned to swim saw a reduction in pain from 6.4 to 3.1.
 Thus, both groups saw a significant reduction in pain levels with a regular exercise routine and the swimmers received slightly more benefits.
 The takeaway from the study is that it is important to find a form of exercise you like and can keep up with since regular movement is necessary to reduce pain.